|Posted on April 19, 2017 at 4:40 AM|

 needs lecky ... to replenish their overnight use

 to run the "macerator"

-He shared with me that the ' heating system' on board only works while the engine is running.
-This was explained through a huge cloud of steam/smoke emitting from an exhaust pipe.
-I left him to it and retreated to the innards to muse over this latest bit of strangeness.
-To perform a bowel evacuation on this very new, very state of the art canal narrowboat one had to be in possession of a workable voltage in the leisure circuit.
+Next Door also shared that the ' heating system' on board only works while the engine is running.
+This was explained through a huge cloud of steam/smoke emitting from a pipe.
+I left him to it and retreated to the innards to muse over this bit of strangeness.
+To perform a bowel evacuation on this brand new steel narrowboat, one has to be in possession of a workable voltage in the leisure circuit.

-Cardamom has excellent laxitive properties.
+Cardamom has excellent laxative properties.

-Polesworth Library Sat.20Apr.
+Polesworth Library Sat.20Apr.17 ...